+A. Laws

-- A. Laws - 1.
-It is possible for a school district to be required to provide specialized transportation services to a student with disabilities who is not in special education.
+1. It is possible for a school district to be required to provide specialized transportation services to a student with disabilities who is not in special education.
 Section 504 of P.L.
-93-112, of the Rehabilitation Act of 1973, states in part: "No otherwise qualified disabled individual in the United States shall, solely by reason of his handicap, be excluded from participating in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance."
+93-112, of the Rehabilitation Act of 1973, states in part, "No otherwise qualified disabled individual in the United States shall, solely by reason of his handicap, be excluded from participating in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance."
 In general terms, Section 504 of P.L.
-93-112 (1), part of the Rehabilitation Act of 1973, "requires that all students with disabilities
+93-112 (1), part of the Rehabilitation Act of 1973, "... requires that all students with disabilities

-(regardless of age) are eligible for a free appropriate publiceducation."
-It also requires the facility, services and activities provided to the disabled be comparable with those provided to the non-disabled, and that students with disabilities must have an equal opportunity for participation in any nonacademic and extracurricular services and activities provided by a school district.
+(regardless of age) are eligible for a free appropriate public education [FAPE]."
+It also requires that the facility, services and activities provided to the disabled to be comparable to those provided to the non-disabled, and that students with disabilities must have an equal opportunity for participation in any nonacademic and extracurricular services and activities provided by a school district.

-- 2. Education for All Handicapped Children Act.
-Congress passed P.L.
+- 2. Congress passed P.L.
 94-142, in 1975, and regulations were promulgated by implementation of Part B of the Education for All Handicapped Children Act, effective October 1, 1977.
-A free appropriate public education (FAPE) is required for all students deemed disabled who are determined capable of benefiting from special education, and who meet specific age limits.
-While federal law had specified ages 5 through 21, the age range changed to 3-21 with the 1990-1991 school year.
-Some states and court rulings require service to extend ages from birth to beyond 21 years. - 3.
-The reauthorization of the Education for All Handicapped Children Act of 1975, changed the name to Individuals with Disabilities Education Act (IDEA).
-P.L.
-101-476, passed in 1990 and is also know as the Education of the Handicapped Act Amendments of 1990.
-This reauthorization increased the number of related services from 13 to 17.
-It did not change transportation's status as a related service.
-The reauthorization did not change the original definitions of transportation that were listed in the Education for All Handicapped Children Act.
+A free appropriate public education (FAPE) is required for all students between the ages of 3 and 21 years who are deemed disabled and who need special education. - 3.
+2004, the reauthorization of the Education for All Handicapped Children Act of 1975 changed the name to Individuals with Disabilities Education Improvement Act (IDEIA).
+Subsequent reauthorizations made significant additional changes.
+These guidelines reflect the 2004 reauthorization of the law and the 2006 regulations implementing that law.